Di-KaZ/Laureat_of_Discord/README.md

 Be the smartest guy on discord !

-Laureat of discord aim to be able to recreate the Baccalaureat game fro your childhood directly into discord.
+Laureat of discord aim to be able to recreate the Baccalaureat game from your childhood directly into discord.

 The rule are simple you choose some category ex : **Name, Animal, Contry** and a random letter here **P**.